Elly-su/employee-records-etl/README.md

 - Add more visualizations (e.g., by department, gender)

 ## License
-This project is for educational purposes.
+I've  provided this project for educational use and experimentation only..